 During the 1970s in Polarity Therapy we called this phenomenon harmonic resonance (reference Jim Said, Polarity Therapy Trainings 1970s & 80s and Castellino, 1995, The Polarity Therapy Paradigm, Regarding Pre-Conception, Prenatal and Birth Imprinting, p.14).
-This attuneing process is necessary between mothers and babies and indeed throughout the family in order to insure healthy development of the child and healthy interactions within the family.
+This attuning process is necessary between mothers and babies and indeed throughout the family in order to insure healthy development of the child and healthy interactions within the family.

 This principle of moving in and out of contact is to be used at times when we observe the need to take great and delicate care with making contact.
 It has been my observation that many people who are therapists understand the benefit of coming into contact in this measured, titrated way.

 Few people understand the importance of how to move out of contact.
 This principle is especially important for babies and infants.
 You see, babies and infants orient themselves by connecting with their attention.
 Almost all of us have had the experience of having a baby catch our eye and hold eye contact with us.
 It feels to me that the babies are making contact with their attention.
 It appears that with this attuned contact the babies are also orienting themselves.
-This process of attuning and orienting is organizing his/her nervous system so the baby will be able to self regulate, communicate and function fully.
+This process of attuning and orienting is organizing the baby’s nervous system so he will be able to self regulate, communicate and function fully.

 In my experience, newborn babies are extraordinarily sensitive and are frequently touched without permission.
 They are capable of giving permission if we approach them slowly with clear intentions and verbal communication.
 If empowered, infants are capable of expressing boundaries and limits for themselves.
 If infants are not adversely traumatized, they will often move in ways that are attempts to set limits and boundaries.